 The Apple Watch Control Center, also known as the Control Panel, is a convenient feature that provides easy access to various settings for your smartwatch.
 You can easily access it by swiping it up on your watch screen.

 However, sometimes things aren’t perfect, and technology can glitch.
-Some Apple Watch users they’ve noticed this feature was not working, and they have had some difficulty using the swipe-up option.
+Some Apple Watch users they’ve noticed this feature was not working, and when using watchOS 9 and below, they have had some difficulty using the swipe-up option.

 Keep reading to learn how to fix the Apple Watch Control Center swipe-up function.

 - How to use Low Power Mode to save battery life on your Apple Watch

 - Apple Watch cover to mute setting not working?
 Let’s fix it